Even Flow: Official video

 The original music video for "Even Flow" was ultimately replaced by a performance clip directed by Josh Taft, who had previously directed the "Alive" music video for the band, and who later directed the music video for "Oceans".
-The video consists of performance footage of the band filmed during a January 17, 1992 show at the Moore Theatre in Seattle.
-Taft was filming that night not in his capacity as a director, but as a friend of Gossard's.
-(At one point during the show, Vedder had even stopped the proceedings, clearly of the opinion that Taft's presence was intrusive.
-"This is not a TV studio, Josh" he'd yelled indignantly, in an interlude that Taft left in his final cut but that MTV clipped out of most versions it aired.
-"Turn those lights out, it's a fucking rock concert!")
-The video shows Vedder climbing the theatre, and then jumping down between fans at the concert and ending with Mccready throwing his guitar towards the camera.
+The video consists of performance footage of the band filmed during a January 17, 1992, show at the Moore Theatre in Seattle.
+The video shows Vedder climbing the theatre, then jumping down between fans at the concert, and ending with McCready throwing his guitar towards the camera.
+Taft was filming that night not with his occupation as a director, but as a friend of Gossard's.
+At one point during the show, Vedder shouted indignantly: "This is not a TV studio, Josh!
+Turn these lights out!
+It's a fucking rock concert!"
+Taft left this incident in his final cut, but MTV clipped it out when it aired the video.

 The footage used in the video is actually spliced from different songs: for instance Gossard and McCready each play two different guitars, Vedder wears a hat at some point and the theatre climb actually occurred during "Porch".
 Taft's presence at the Moore Theatre show, and the fact that he had filmed sufficient footage to compile into a music video, proved to be a break for the band.
 Otherwise, with Epic ready to provide MTV with an "Even Flow" video and Schenck's version already completed, Pearl Jam would have had little choice but to go with it, and the band members unanimously despised Schenck's version when they saw the final edit.
 The alternate studio recording of "Even Flow", which was recorded in 1992 with Abbruzzese, was used for the video as the band felt it synched up well with the live footage.
 The video was released in April 1992.
-The full January 17, 1992 show was released in 2013 as an audio download, Seattle, WA 17-January-1992.
+The full January 17, 1992, show was released in 2013 as an audio download, Seattle, WA 17-January-1992.